-GSA Board members (other than those appointed pursuant to rules 7.14(a)(i) and 7.14(a)(ii)) must be elected by the graduate students at a general election conducted in accordance with rule 12.2.
+GSA Board members (other than those appointed pursuant to rule 7.12) must be elected by the graduate students at a general election conducted in accordance with rule 12.3.

-- (a) GSA Board members elected pursuant to rule 12.2(a) hold office for the period: - (i) commencing at the conclusion of the annual general meeting following their election; and - (ii) expiring at the conclusion of the third annual general meeting following their election, unless a casual vacancy arises earlier in accordance with rule 7.13. - (b) GSA Board members elected pursuant to rule 7.13 hold office from the period: - (i) commencing on the date of their election; and - (ii) expiring at the conclusion of the first annual general meeting following their election, unless a casual vacancy arises earlier pursuant to rule 7.13. - (c) A GSA Board member may be re-elected for one further term only.
+- (a) GSA Board members elected at a general election pursuant to rule 12.3(a) hold office for the period: - (i) commencing at the conclusion of the annual general meeting following their election; and - (ii) expiring at the conclusion of the second annual general meeting following their election, unless a casual vacancy arises earlier in accordance with rule 7.11. - (b) GSA Board members appointed to fill a casual vacancy pursuant to rule 7.12 hold office from the period: - (i) commencing on the date of their appointment; and - (ii) expiring at the conclusion of the first annual general meeting following their appointment, unless a casual vacancy arises earlier pursuant to rule 7.11. - (c) A GSA Board member elected pursuant to rule 12.3(a) may be reelected for one further term only.
+An appointment to fill a casual vacancy will not count as a term for the purpose of this rule.

-7.11 Removal of a GSA Board member
+7.9 Removal of a GSA Board member